MarvinSilcGit/Learning/README.md

 <details>
   <summary><h3 id ="unit1"> Unit 1: Present Continuous (I am doing)</h3></summary>

-#### Basic definition: We use the continuous for things happening at or around the time os speaking.
+<h4> Basic definition: We use the continuous for things happening at or around the time os speaking.
 The action is not complete.
-For actions and happenings that have started but not finished.
+For actions and happenings that have started but not finished.</h4>

-#### 1.1 Answers:
+<h4>1.1 Answers:</h4>

 1. - [x] taking
 2. - [x] tying